-Below are several helpful resources to help your child grow his or her performance, as well as useful tips for discussing the score report with your child and with your child's teacher.
+Below are several helpful resources to help you child grow their performance, as well as useful tips for discussing the score report with your child and with your child's teacher.

 Want to learn more about Science Scores or the DC Science Assessment?